gaysianthirdspace/g3s-site/content/programs.md

 ## Mentorship Program
 {{< /anchor >}}

-We understand that people who are just beginning to explore their identities can get overwhelmed with large, fast paced group chats.
+We understand that people who are just beginning to explore their identities can get overwhelmed with large, fast-paced group chats.
 Sometimes it is challenging to summon the courage to message unfamiliar people.
 The __G3S Mentors Program__ addresses this need.
 Our goal is to expand our directory of volunteer mentors (like RAs for new freshman in a college dorm) who would be willing to engage and interact with existing or new G3S members in a one-on-one or small group setting.

 If you would like to sign up as a __mentor__, please fill out [this form](//docs.google.com/forms/d/e/1FAIpQLSd2FvWZ0IQhHNVpH4L05bPFnX3Bl8C-1fW7pntc52HxIieY0g/viewform?c=0&w=1).